rust-lang-ru/book/rustbook-ru/nostarch/chapter12.md

 Listing 12-21: Defining the `search_case_insensitive` function to lowercase the query and the line before comparing them

-First we lowercase the `query` string and store it in a new variable with the same name, shadowing the original.
+First we lowercase the `query` string and склад it in a new variable with the same name, shadowing the original.
 Calling `to_lowercase` on the query is necessary so that no matter whether the user’s query is `"rust"`, `"RUST"`, `"Rust"`, or `"rUsT"`, we’ll treat the query as if it were `"rust"` and be